odow/StochOptFormat/README.md

       The value of the state variable at the root node.

-  - `successors::List{Object}`
+  - `successors::Object`

-    The list of edges exiting the root node.
-Each object has two keys, `node::String` and `probability::Number` which give the probability of transitioning from the root node to `node`.
+    An object in which the keys correspond to nodes and the values correspond to the probability of transitioning from the root node to the key node.

 - `nodes::Object`